Error Code 14

 Cause Likelihood DIY?

-Manual shut-off valve closed Common ✓ DIY fix →
+Gas supply valve turned off Common ✓ DIY fix →

-Defective hot surface igniter Uncommon ✗ Call a pro →
+Defective hot surface igniter Common ✗ Call a pro →

 Low inlet gas pressure Uncommon ✗ Call a pro →